greenelab/deep-review/sections/06_discussion.md

 expression, DNA methylation, and miRNA expression data [@tag:Liang2015_exprs_cancer].
-This approach allowed for the capture of intrinsic relationships in different modalities and for better clustering performance over conventional k-means based methods.
+This approach allowed for the capture of intrinsic relationships in different modalities and for better clustering performance over conventional k-means.

 Multimodal learning with CNNs is usually implemented as a collection of individual networks in which each learns representations from single data type.
 These individual representations are further concatenated before or within fully-connected layers.
-FIDDLE [@tag:Eser2016_fiddle] is an example of multimodal CNNs that represents an ensemble of individual networks that take as inputs a number of genomic datasets, including NET-seq, MNase-seq, ChIP-seq, RNA-seq, and raw DNA sequence to predict Transcription Start Site-seq (TSS-seq) outputs.
+FIDDLE [@tag:Eser2016_fiddle] is an example of a multimodal CNN that represents an ensemble of individual networks that take NET-seq, MNase-seq, ChIP-seq,
+RNA-seq, and raw DNA sequence as input to predict Transcription Start Site-seq.
 The combined model radically improves performance over separately trained datatype-specific networks, suggesting that it learns the synergistic relationship between datasets.

-Multi-task learning (MTL) is an approach related to transfer learning.
-In an MTL framework a model co-learns a number of tasks simultaneously such that features are shared across them.
-DeepSEA framework [@tag:Zhou2015_deep_sea] implemented a multi-task joint learning of diverse chromatin factors sharing predictive features from raw DNA sequence.
+Multi-task learning is an approach related to transfer learning.
+In a multi-task learning framework, a model learns a number of tasks simultaneously such that features are shared across them.
+DeepSEA [@tag:Zhou2015_deep_sea] implemented a multi-task joint learning of diverse chromatin factors sharing predictive features from raw DNA sequence.
 This allowed, for example, a sequence feature that is effective in recognizing binding of a specific TF to be simultaneously used by another predictor for a physically interacting TF.
-Similarly, TFImpute [@tag:Qin2017_onehot], a CNN-RNN architecture learned information shared across transcription factors and cell lines to predict cell-specific TF binding for TF-cell line combinations based on only a small fraction (4%) of the combinations using available ChIP-seq data.
-On multiple test sets that excluded specific TFs and cell lines, TFImpute showed comparable or superior performance compared to the state-of-the-art.
-Yoon et al.[@tag:Yoon2016_cancer_reports], previously discussed in the section on Electronic Health Records, demonstrated that predicting the primary cancer site from the cancer pathology reports together with its laterality substantially improved the performance for the latter task, suggesting that MTL can effectively leverage the commonality between two tasks using a shared representation.
-A number of studies previously mentioned in the section on developing new treatments employed multi-task learning approach to predict a large number of compound and target interactions for drug discovery [@tag:Dahl2014_multi_qsar @tag:Ramsundar2015_multitask_drug] and drug toxicity prediction [@tag:Mayr2016_deep_tox
+Similarly, TFImpute [@tag:Qin2017_onehot] learned information shared across transcription factors and cell lines to predict cell-specific TF binding for TF-cell line combinations.
+Yoon et al. [@tag:Yoon2016_cancer_reports] demonstrated that predicting the primary cancer site from cancer pathology reports together with its laterality substantially improved the performance for the latter task, suggesting that multi-task learning can effectively leverage the commonality between two tasks using a shared representation.
+A number of studies from the drug development section employed multi-task learning to predict chemical bioactivity [@tag:Dahl2014_multi_qsar @tag:Ramsundar2015_multitask_drug] and drug toxicity [@tag:Mayr2016_deep_tox
 @tag:Hughes2016_macromol_react].
-Kearnes et al. [@tag:Kearnes2016_admet] did a systematic comparison of single-task and multi-task deep models on a set of industrial ADMET datasets.
-They confirmed that multi-task learning can improve performance over single-task models.
-They further showed that smaller datasets tend to benefit more from multitask learning than larger datasets.
-Results emphasized that multi-task effects are highly dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.
+Kearnes et al. [@tag:Kearnes2016_admet]
+systematically compared single-task and multi-task models for ADMET properties.
+They showed that multi-task learning generally improve performance and smaller datasets tend to benefit more than larger datasets.

-MTL approach is complementary to multimodal and transfer learning.
+The multi-task learning approach is complementary to multimodal and transfer learning.
 All three techniques can be used together in the same model.
 For example, Zhang et al.
 [@tag:Zhang2015_multitask_tl] combined deep model-based transfer and multi-task learning for cross-domain image annotation.
 One could imagine extending that approach to multimodal inputs as well.
-Common characteristic of these methods lies in better generalization of extracted features by leveraging relationships between information in provided in inputs and task objectives, represented at various hierarchical levels of abstraction in a deep learning model structure.
+A common characteristic of these methods is better generalization of extracted features at various hierarchical levels of abstraction, which is attained by leveraging relationships between various inputs and task objectives.

 Despite demonstrated improvements, transfer learning approaches also pose a number of challenges.
 As mentioned above, there are no theoretically sound principles for pre-training and fine-tuning.
-Most best practice recommendations are heuristic and have to take into account additional hyper-parameters that depend on specific deep architectures, sizes of pre-training and target datasets, and similarity of domains.
-However, similarity of datasets and domains in transfer learning and relatedness of tasks in MTL are difficult to access.
+Most best practice recommendations are heuristic and have to take into account additional hyper-parameters that depend on specific deep architectures, sizes of the pre-training and target datasets, and similarity of domains.
+However, similarity of datasets and domains in transfer learning and relatedness of tasks in multi-task learning is difficult to access.
-Most current studies address these limitations by empirical evaluation of the model using established best practices or heuristics and cross-validation.
+Most studies address these limitations by empirical evaluation of the model using established best practices or heuristics and cross-validation.
-Unfortunately, negative results are typically left out and not presented in the final study publications.
-Results by Rajkomar et al.
+Unfortunately, negative results are typically not reported.
+Rajkomar et al.
 [@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images can boost radiology image classification performance.
-However, due to differences in imaging domains, target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
+However, due to differences in imaging domains, the target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
-Exclusively fine-tuning top layers led to much lower validation accuracy (81.4 vs 99.5).
-Fine-tuning procedure for the discussed Basset model pre-trained on data from different cell types required no more than one training pass.
+Exclusively fine-tuning top layers led to much lower validation accuracy (81.4 versus 99.5).
+Fine-tuning the aforementioned Basset model required no more than one training pass.
-Otherwise, the model started overfitting new data [@tag:Kelley2016_basset].
+Otherwise, the model overfit new data [@tag:Kelley2016_basset].
 DeepChem successfully improved results for low-data drug discovery with one-shot learning for related tasks.
 However, it demonstrated clear limitations to cross-task generalization across unrelated tasks in one-shot models, specifically nuclear receptor assays and patient adverse reactions [@tag:AltaeTran2016_one_shot].

-Overall, multimodal, multi-task and transfer learning strategies demonstrate high potential for many biomedical applications that are otherwise limited by data volume and presence of labels.
-However, these methods not only inherit most methodological issues from natural image, text, and audio domains, but also pose new challenges, specific to biological data.
-Making negative results, source code, and pre-trained models publicly available helps to accelerate progress in this direction.
-However, there are privacy considerations for models trained on sensitive data, such as patient-related information (see Data sharing section).
+In the medical domain, multimodal, multi-task and transfer learning strategies not only inherit most methodological issues from natural image, text, and audio domains, but also pose domain-specific challenges.
-Thus, there is a compelling need for the development of privacy-preserving transfer learning algorithms, such as Private Aggregation of Teacher Ensembles (PATE-G) [@tag:Papernot2017_pate], that can leverage publicly available data.
-We suggest that these types of models deserve deeper investigation to establish sound theoretical guarantees and best practices and determine limits for the transferability of features between various closely related and distant learning tasks.
+There is a compelling need for the development of privacy-preserving transfer learning algorithms, such as Private Aggregation of Teacher Ensembles [@tag:Papernot2017_pate].
+We suggest that these types of models deserve deeper investigation to establish sound theoretical guarantees and determine limits for the transferability of features between various closely related and distant learning tasks.